Catherine Radziwill: The Rhodes affair

-In 1904 her memoir, My Recollections was published in London and New York with some level of success.
-Her youngest son, Casimir, however, had died while she was in prison and her estranged husband finally divorced her in 1906.
-In 1909, she married Karl Emile Kolb-Danvin, a Swedish engineer and entrepreneur.
+In 1904 her memoir, My Recollections was published in London and New York with some success.
+Her youngest son, Casimir, had died while she was in prison and her estranged husband finally divorced her in 1906.
+In 1909, she married Karl Emil Kolb-Danvin, a Swedish engineer and entrepreneur.
 The couple settled in St. Peterburg, where her son Nicholas was serving in the Russian army.
 She published two more books, Behind the Veil of the Russian court, under her pen name Paul Vasili, and Memoirs of Forty Years (1914), a second autobiographical book.
-During World War I, her son was killed in the Eastern front in November 1914.
-Radziwiłł and her husband moved to Stockholm, where she was living at the outbreak of the Russian revolution.
+In November 1914, Nicholas was killed on the Eastern Front.
+Radziwiłł and her husband moved to Stockholm, where she was living at the outbreak of the Russian Revolution.
 In a four-year span, she published a dozen books.
-She was on a visit to the United States when her second husband died, and she decided to stay in America.
+She was on a visit to the United States when Kolb-Danvin died, and she decided to stay in America.

+The Protocols of the Elders of Zion

 She settled in New York City where she spent the rest of her life.
-Radziwiłł played a minor role in exposing The Protocols of the Elders of Zion, but not before being accused in 1919 by lawyer Samuel William Jacobs of claiming that Jews were behind the Bolshevik Revolution during a speaking tour of Western Canada.
+Radziwiłł played a minor role in exposing The Protocols of the Elders of Zion hoax, but not before being accused in 1919 by lawyer Samuel William Jacobs of claiming that Jews were behind the revolution during a speaking tour of Western Canada.
 In 1921, she gave a private lecture in New York in which she claimed that the Protocols were compiled in 1904–1905 by Russian journalists Matvei Golovinski and Manasevich-Manuilov at the direction of Pyotr Rachkovsky, chief of the Okhrana, the Russian secret service in Paris.
-Golovinski worked together with Charles Joly (son of Maurice Joly) at Le Figaro in Paris.
-This account, however, contradicts the basic chronology of the Protocols publication as they already had been published in 1903 in the Znamya newspaper.
-Moreover, in 1902, Rachkovsky was dismissed from the Paris Okhrana and returned to St. Petersburg.
-Radziwiłł's statements were cited during the Berne Trial by Russian witnesses in 1934 and by experts in 1935; they gave evidence that her date of 1905, when Matvei Golovinski would have shown her a manuscript of The Protocols of the Elders of Zion ("with a big blue ink spot on the first page") in Paris, is obviously an error of chronology, possibly caused by a typo in her article published in The American Hebrew and reprinted by The New York Times.
+Golovinski worked with Charles Joly (son of Maurice Joly) at Le Figaro in Paris.
+This account, however, contradicts the basic chronology of the Protocols publication as they were published in 1903 in the Znamya newspaper.
+Moreover, in 1902, Rachkovsky was dismissed from the Parisian Okhrana and returned to St. Petersburg.
+Radziwiłł's statements were cited during the Berne Trial by Russian witnesses in 1934 and by experts in 1935; they gave evidence that her date of 1905, when Matvei Golovinski would have shown her a manuscript of The Protocols of the Elders of Zion is obviously an error of chronology, possibly caused by a typo in her article published in The American Hebrew and reprinted by The New York Times.

-Research by historian Michael Hagermeister casts serious doubts on the Paris origins on the Protocols, and of the truth in Radziwill's Berne testimony, noting her history of fraud and self-serving deception.
+Research by historian Michael Hagermeister casts serious doubts on the Paris origins of the Protocols, and of the truth in Radziwill's Berne testimony, noting her history of fraud and self-serving deception.

+Radziwiłł spent the rest of her life writing and, at one point, selling stocks and bonds.
+After falling and breaking her hip, she died of a heart attack on 12 May, 1941, at the age of 83.